Finding gifts that speak your partner’s love language can be hard! Think about it…

 - Gift certificate to favorite restaurant.

-- Gift certificate for a favorite hobby (rock climbing) or tickets to game.
+- Gift certificate for a favorite hobby (rock climbing) or tickets to a game.

 - Road trip plans.